metterklume/metterklume.github.io/_posts/2024-12-24-calendar puzzle.markdown

 {% endhighlight %}

 ## Coding it up
 I will use Python and Numpy as those are what I know best.
-I present some of the code in snippets - the complete solution along with plotting functions (very important for debugging!) can be found this repository.
+I present some of the code in snippets - the complete solution along with accompanying functions to plot solutions (very important for debugging!) can be found this (repository)[https://github.com/metterklume/calendar-algorithm-x].

 Some Numpy idioms might be a bit opaque to the uninitiated.
 Ignore them at first reading as long as the purpose makes sense.